Search

 Magnox Reactors

-The UK operated a closed fuel cycle for its now retired Magnox Reactors (first generation nuclear power stations).
 The Magnox fuel from these reactors was reprocessed at the Magnox Reprocessing plant at the Sellafield site in Cumbria.
 It was not possible to operate an open fuel cycle for Magnox fuel because the Magnox cladding on the fuel rods is vulnerable to corrosion, especially if stored in cooling ponds.

-Advanced Gas-Cooled Reactors (AGRs)
+Advanced Gas-cooled Reactors

 The Advanced Gas-Cooled Reactors (AGRs), the UK’s second-generation nuclear power reactors, were previously run on a closed fuel cycle, with fuel reprocessed at the Thermal Oxide Reprocessing Plant (ThORP) in Sellafield until 2018.
 The UK has now adopted an open fuel cycle for spent AGR fuel.
 This is due to the affordability of mined uranium and concerns regarding the possibility of proliferation of plutonium.

-Pressurised Water Reactors (PWRs)
+Pressurised Water Reactors

 The UK operates an open fuel cycle for its first Pressurised Water Reactor (PWR) at Sizewell B, and will operate an open fuel cycle for future PWRs (such as Hinkley Point C).
 Initially spent fuel is stored in spent fuel ponds on site, before being transferred to a dry fuel store, also on site.